 Greetings!
-For a number of years, the Department of Theology and Religion has had a very significant number of postgraduate students and they have added to the life of the Department in so many ways.
+For a number of years, the Theology programme has had a very significant number of postgraduate students and they have added to the life of the Theology programme in so many ways.
 It has been particularly encouraging to see postgraduates write excellent theses and then go on to establish academic careers.
 We hope that if you embark on postgraduate study, you will find it to be very satisfying and enriching.

 We hope you'll find the information that you're looking for on these web pages.
 If not, do get in touch with us.

-For more information on suggested research topics and ideas for postgraduate students within the Department visit:
+For more information on suggested research topics and ideas for postgraduate students, visit:

 Applicants who are not Otago graduates must additionally supply certified copies of transcripts from all of their previous tertiary studies.